-- Plan a cooking activity and share and eat the food afterward.
+4. Plan a cooking activity and share and eat the food afterwards.

-- You can show your child how to gain a person’s attention appropriately by tapping on the shoulder or calling the person’s name.
-You can incorporate social language when modeling request “May I have some please?” and offering snacks such as “Would you like some?”
+6. You can show your child how to gain a person’s attention appropriately by tapping on the shoulder or calling the person’s name.
+You can incorporate social language when modelling requests “May I have some please?” and offering snacks such as “Would you like some?”

-It is not unusual for children to have social communication difficulty in a few situations.
+It is not unusual for children to have social communication difficulties in a few situations.

 However, if the problems in social language use occur more often and seem inappropriate for the child’s age, your child may need intervention to address the learning of specific verbal and nonverbal behaviours for peer interaction.

-A team approach involving speech language therapists, teachers, parents and peers are important in promoting generalizations of skills and in supporting success in social communication.
+A team approach involving speech language therapists, teachers, parents and peers is important in promoting generalizations of skills and in supporting success in social communication.